ZelinC/Genetic-Programming-trading-rules-searching/README.md

 # GeneticAlgorithms
-Aim to replicate the genetic algorithms that was used in paper "Using genetic algorithms to find technical trading rules" using R.
+Aim to replicate the genetic algorithms that was used in paper (Allen&Karjalainen, 1999) using R.

 # Summary of the paper